 The first book in the popular Inspector Gamache series kicks off on Thanksgiving weekend in the small Canadian town of Three Pines.
 Beloved local artist Jane Neal is murdered and found in the woods.
 It is a huge shock to a town so crime-free that it doesn't even have a police officer.

-If you're a fan of mysteries and haven't read this series, be warned that you might get hooked.
-Book 17 was just released!
-If you're also doing the Book Voyage challenge, this is a great overlap book for our November stop in North America.
+If you’re a fan of mysteries and haven’t read this series, be warned that you might get hooked.
+Book 18 was released in late 2022.

-This collection includes the two Thanksgiving-themed mysteries from the popular, 29-book Lucy Stone series: Turkey Day Murder and Turkey Trot Murder.
+This collection includes two Thanksgiving-themed mysteries from the popular 29-book Lucy Stone series: Turkey Day Murder and Turkey Trot Murder.

 Turkey Day Murder (originally published 2000): Tinker's Cove, Maine has a long history of Thanksgiving festivities, but this year, murder is on the menu.
 Lucy intends to discover who left Metinnicut Indian activist Curt Nolan deader than the proverbial Thanksgiving turkey.